-Top Five Trends to Watch for at Black Hat 2021
+Top 5 trends to watch for at Black Hat 2021

 For the past fifteen months, in-person events have been off the table…until now.
 The Delinea (formerly ThycoticCentrify) Team is excited to head to Black Hat 2021, which is back for a hybrid in-person/virtual version of their event featuring the very latest on the future of information security research, development, and trends.

 This year we have identified five trends expected to surface at this event, which is taking place in-person August 4-5 at the Mandalay Bay in Las Vegas, NV, and virtually over the same dates.

 According to the latest Gartner forecast, information security spending is expected to grow to 12.4% to reach $150.4 billion in 2021, which is up from their 2020 forecast of 2.4% to reach $123.8 billion.
 All of which is indicative of a threatscape that continues to gain momentum with sophisticated threat actors and a rapid increase of complex security needs for the modern enterprise.

 It’s no wonder why the global cybersecurity community looks to conferences like Black Hat to learn about how they can grow and collaborate to keep their organizations safe from cyber-attacks.